 At the end of each day, many of our unsold bakery items avoid being thrown away, because we send all pastries and the majority of our breads back to our skilled bakers, who repurpose them when creating other products.
 Take our Rye Crisps as an example; Did you know, all of our wasted Seeded Rye are sent back to our West London bakery, where they are thinly sliced, sprinkled with sea salt, drizzled with rapeseed oil and oven-baked until they reach the perfect crunch?
 No waste.
 Great taste!

 We’ve partnered with Food Waste heroes, Too Good To Go, to help us tackle food waste.
-Through our friends at Too Good To Go, you can now help us minimise food waste by buying a ‘Magic Bag’ at the end of each day for only £5.
+Through our friends at Too Good To Go, you can now help us minimise food waste by buying a ‘Surprise Bag’ at the end of each day for only £5.
 In these bags you will find freshly baked goodies, with a value of at least £15.
 The contents of these bags will be a complete surprise upon collection, but may include some of your favourite items like our Cinnamon Social or perhaps our more traditional Danish Marshmallow Whips.
 To find out more about Too Good To Go, click here.